 In 2004 the renowned actor Ron Cook, and ex-member of the Criterion became the patron of the Theatre.

-There are usually 7 main house and 2 studio productions each year, one of which is sometimes by our Youth Theatre, plus visits from other theatre groups, musicians and performers.
+There are usually 7 main house and 2 studio productions each year, plus visits from other theatre groups, musicians and performers.
 The Company also runs workshops for experienced and non-experienced members and Saturday morning classes for children aged 7 to 16 years.

 The volunteers at the heart of our theatre.

 A large number of people volunteer their time and effort for our Theatre.
 Some of these positions are constitutionally elected but most are not.
 Please find below the roles, names and relevant contact information for key volunteers.

 Elected Board of Trustees

 President: Keith Railton email@example.com